foxnewsnetwork/tracago/README.md

 >change payment / goods service to seller buyer
 >reverse the order of escrow#show... and provide a legal-text version

+Friday
+=
+Almost through with punishments, still need to work out all the cases when buyer gives seller booking

+Thursday
+=
+1. Finish contract view

 Wednesday
 =
 PET - $0.215 FAS Long Beach (this week price)